Brian Farkas ’10

 Advice to Students:

 Find ways to serve Vassar every single day.
-That might involve picking up a piece of trash from the Quad; sending an email to your high school to offer to speak with potential applicants; connecting your roommate with a family member in an industry about which they are passionate; wearing your burgundy Vassar t-shirt in the airport; or making a modest gift to the Vassar Fund in honor of your favorite professor.
-The point is, you should do something for Vassar each and every day, from this moment forward, for the rest of your life.
-Vassar is central to our identities, yours and mine.
-Our success is tied to Vassar’s success.
+That might involve picking up a piece of trash from the Quad; wearing your burgundy Vassar t-shirt in the airport to show your pride; emailing your high school to offer to speak with potential applicants; or making a modest gift to the Vassar Fund in honor of your favorite professor.
+The point is that each and every day, for the rest of your life, you should do something to advance Vassar.
+Why?
+Because Vassar is central to our identities, yours and mine.
+Our success is inextricably tied to Vassar’s success.
+When the College flourishes, so do its alums.
 And like any community, you will get from it what you give to it.
 If you tend to it, serve it, and advance its interests, Vassar will repay you a thousand times over—professionally, personally, and spiritually.

 Comments are closed.